jonaddams/sign/memory.md

 - Authentication routes have been streamlined
 - Implementation schedule continues to be on track

+## Current Status Update (May 9, 2025)

+- Project plan implementation is proceeding according to schedule
+- Step 4 (Email Customization) has been fully implemented with:
+  - Email subject and message input fields
+  - Email preview functionality showing how emails will appear to recipients
+  - Default email templates with a reset option
+  - Mobile-responsive design
+- Step 5 (Review & Send) has been implemented with:
+  - Document details summary
+  - Recipients information display
+  - Email details review
+  - Document fields summary
+  - Send functionality with proper validation
+- API endpoint for sending documents has been created
+  - Endpoint handles document status updates
+  - Will be extended later to include email sending functionality
+- Multi-step document flow is now complete end-to-end
+- Next steps:
+  - Implement actual email sending functionality via SendGrid
+  - Create document viewing interface for recipients
+  - Develop signature capture functionality
+  - Create audit trail for document activities

+## Current Status Update (May 12, 2025)

+- Field Placement enhancement is being implemented with validation features:
+  - Tracking of field assignments per recipient
+  - Validation to ensure each signer has at least one signature field
+  - Visual status indicators for recipient completion status
+  - Color coordination of fields by recipient
+  - Prevention of navigation to next step until requirements are met
+- The implementation focuses on:
+  - Enhanced FormPlacementContext with field tracking capabilities
+  - Improved RecipientNavigation component with status indicators
+  - Field count validation for the Next button
+  - Field deletion tracking with proper status updates
+  - Visual feedback for field assignment status
+- This enhancement supports the core requirement that all signers must have at least one signature field before proceeding to the next step
+- Database considerations have been identified for storing field placements with recipient associations

 ## Nutrient.io SDK Integration

 ### Key Features